ihf-code/python/session_01/README.md

 # Session 1

-In this lesson we cover:
+In this session we cover:
 - An overview of the course
 - Background on programming and python
 - Write our first "Hello World" script